mcarvin8/ava-sf-devops/README.md

 - `$DEPLOY_TIMEOUT` = Salesforce CLI wait time.
 - `$DESTRUCTIVE_CHANGES_PACKAGE` = path to `destructiveChanges.xml`.
 - `$DESTRUCTIVE_PACKAGE` = path to `package.xml` required for destructive deployments (same folder as `destructiveChanges.xml`)
+- `$DESTRUCTIVE_TESTS` = pre-defined Apex tests to run when destroying Apex in production.
+Separate multiple tests by a single space.
 - `$COMMIT_MSG` = commit message containing package list format.
 Uses GitLab pre-defined variables depending on if validation or deployment.
 - `$BEFORE_SHA` = `--from` SHA to use with `sfdx-git-delta`.
 Uses 2 pre-defined GitLab CI/CD variables depending on if validation or deployment.